 If the bike is also suitable for forest and gravel paths, you can cycle the "Australia Round", a circuit around the southern part of the Omberg and part of the Dags mosse.
 The route is 12.1 km long and signposted.
 Suitable starting points are Alvastra and Stocklycke.
 The name of the round is due to the fact that the course is similar to the contour of Australia.

-A pilgrimage can also be made by bicycle.
+A pilgrimage can also be done by bicycle.
 The "Pilgrimsrundan" (Pilgrim round) begins in Vadstena.
 The journey takes you over the Östgöta plain and Omberg, past Tåkern and Vättern.
 Along the way there are twelve medieval churches (Vadstena Monastery Church, Orlunda Church, Our Lady Church (Vårfrukyrkan, Skänninge), Bjälbo Church, Appuna Church, Kumla Church, Svanshals Church, Röks Church, Heda Church, Rogslösa Church, Örberga Church).